Sanglorian/orcus/5e d6/5e d6 (working title).md

 A figure is affected by a spell if any of its base is within the area of effect.

 **Concentration:** Some spells require concentration.
 A caster can only concentrate on one spell at a time.
-Once they cast a spell that requires concentration, the caster does not need to do anything to maintain concentration on the spell - except that if the caster takes damage, they lose concentration and the spell ends (Fortitude save Difficulty +0 negates).
+Once they cast a spell that requires concentration, the caster does not need to do anything to maintain concentration on the spell - except that if the caster takes damage, they lose concentration and the spell ends (Fortitude save Potency +0 negates).

 Generally, a caster will start the encounter with a spell requiring concentration already active.
 The *Spell Concentration* feature will list what spells a caster can begin the encounter concentrating on.

-At the start of each round, the cleric may spend 1 spellcasting slot to shift concentration to a new spell (choosing from any of those that they could have started the encounter concentrating on), to renew concentration on the same spell (for example, to pick a new location for a wall) or to cast a new spell requiring concentration if they had lost a spell they were concentrating on.
+During their movement in the Movement Phase, a caster may spend 1 spellcasting slot to shift concentration to a new spell (choosing from any of those that they could have started the encounter concentrating on), to renew concentration on the same spell (for example, to pick a new location for a wall) or to cast a new spell requiring concentration if they had lost a spell they were concentrating on.

 # Morale